Transitioning Mines to Full Autonomy

-Curious how autonomy is transforming public transformation?
-In this video, Jeff Peterson, the director of Autonomous Technology Business Development for First Transit and one of our partners, details the future of mobility.
+In this video, Jeff Peterson, the Director of Autonomous Technology Business Development for First Transit details the future of mobility.

 Luke Renner: This is Advanced Autonomy.
 I’m Luke Renner.
 Since we've launched the podcast a few weeks ago, we've really been focused on the technical and philosophical aspects of the autonomous vehicle sector.
 Today, we're gonna do something different and speak with a colleague from one of our strategic partners, First Transit.
 Jeff Peterson is the director of Autonomous Technology Business Development for First Transit.
 He leads the company's pursuit and development of autonomous vehicle opportunities.
 Throughout his career, Jeff has fostered relationships with potential clients to fully understand their needs and develop strategies to achieve their goals.